 The Academic Center for Excellence and Support (ACES) assists students in becoming strong, confident learners.
 Whether students are preparing for an exam or prefer ongoing support, our peer tutors are consistently available as a resource through individual, group, and weekly tutoring.
 We also offer subject-specific drop-in help sessions and exam review sessions.
-All our services are available to all undergraduate students at no additional charge.
+All our services are available to all students at no additional charge.

-ACES tutors are current students who are recognized by members of our faculty for achieving academic success in the courses they tutor.
+ACES tutors are current students recognized by faculty members for academic success in the courses they tutor.
 All peer tutors receive training toward international certification throughout the year.
 In addition to helping students understand course material, tutors can help with note-taking habits, test-taking tips, skills for studying, staying organized, time management, and reading strategies.
 This program is for students, by students and is a safe place to grow and learn together.